 Header image taken from There’s Always Room For One More

 We have come to the end of The Bone Shard Daughter by Andrea Stewart, this year’s book choice for the Wyrd & Wonder Readalong.
 If you want to find out more about the read along itself, you can check out this page on imyril’s There’s Always Room For One More blog.
 As you know by now, this was a reread for me, and I have loved looking at this story in more depth, talking theories with fellow bloggers, and thinking of the questions I have going forward in the series, especially with The Bone Shard Emperor coming out later this year.
 If you’re interested, you can read my spoiler free review here.
-Or, if you want to see what I said about the first two weeks, here are my thoughts on week 1, and here are my thoughts of week 2, and here are my thoughts on week 3.
+Or, if you want to see what I said about the rest of the read along, here are my thoughts on week 1, here are my thoughts of week 2, and here are my thoughts on week 3.

-This week’s section includes chapters 36 through to the end, and at this point I don’t feel like I need to say but this post will definitely include spoilers for that section and possibly previous chapters so don’t read on if you don’t want to know!
+The section includes chapters 36 through to the end, and at this point I don’t feel like I need to say but this post will definitely include spoilers for that section and possibly previous chapters so don’t read on if you don’t want to know!

 The emperor’s reign has lasted for decades, his mastery of bone shard magic powering the animal-like constructs that maintain law and order.
 But now his rule is failing, and revolution is sweeping across the Empire’s many islands.
 Lin is the emperor’s daughter and spends her days trapped in a palace of locked doors and dark secrets.
 When her father refuses to recognise her as heir to the throne, she vows to prove her worth by mastering the forbidden art of bone shard magic.
 Yet such power carries a great cost, and when the revolution reaches the gates of the palace, Lin must decide how far she is willing to go to claim her birthright – and save her people.